 A recent study, 'Media Coverage of Weapons of Mass Destruction' conducted by the Center for International and Security Studies at Maryland (CISSM), confirmed Liebovitch's instincts.
 The study evaluated American and British media coverage of events relating to weapons of mass destruction during recent periods when WMD were big stories.The study-which I authored- was based on reporting by four US newspapers (The Christian Science Monitor, Los Angeles Times, New York Times, Washington Post), two London papers (The Daily Telegraph, The Guardian), three newsweeklies (Newsweek, U.S. News and World Report, The Economist) and the radio programs "Morning Edition" and "All Things Considered" on National Public Radio.

-Media reporting on the President's remarks amplified the administration's voice: When Bush stated that Americans were vulnerable to WMD in the hands of terrorists, the media effectively magnified those fears by prioritizing that news.
-Front-page and top-of-the-news stories led with the President's analysis.
+Media reporting on the president's remarks amplified the administration's voice: When Bush stated that Americans were vulnerable to WMD in the hands of terrorists, the media effectively magnified those fears by prioritizing that news.
+Front-page and top-of-the-news stories led with the president's analysis.
 Where alternative perspectives were presented in the coverage, they tended to be buried.
-The net effect was both to disseminate as well as to validate the administration's message.
+The net effect was both to disseminate as well as validate the administration's message.

-Even by May 1, 2003 (when Bush declared an end to major combat operations in Iraq), when many journalists actively questioned White House and Pentagon's pronouncements, they continued to accept the administration's set of priorities.
+By May 1, 2003, when Bush declared an end to major combat operations in Iraq, when many journalists actively questioned White House and Pentagon's pronouncements, they continued to accept the administration's set of priorities.
 If the White House acted like a WMD story was important, so too did the media.
-If the White House ignored a story (or an angle on a story), the media were likely to as well.
+If the White House ignored a story or an angle, the media likely did the same.

 The declaration of a War on Terror and its link to weapons of mass destruction made WMD a security issue of compelling importance.
 The Bush administration's constant reminder that a core objective of the War on Terror was to prevent WMD from falling into the hands of American-hating terrorists catapulted the issue into the news frequently.
-News stories rarely examined the quotidian realities of terrorism (the September 11 terrorists used box cutters and commercial planes, not vials of smallpox or dirty bombs, for example) or the real but often prosaic threats related to WMD (bio-security concerns, for example, or control of fissile materials).
+News stories rarely examined the quotidian realities of terrorism -- the September 11 terrorists used box cutters and commercial planes, not vials of smallpox or dirty bombs, for example -- or the real but often prosaic threats related to WMDs, such as bio-security concerns, for example, or control of fissile materials.
 WMD became a way to provoke a knee-jerk reaction from Americans: protect America.

 The media did not dispute that weapons of mass destruction were an inseparable part of global terrorism.
-The study noted that although individual "facts" about WMD were usually reported accurately, the press represented nuclear, biological, radiological, and chemical weapons as a single blurry hazard -a pattern of imprecision abetted by the White House's obfuscations.
-The media tended to overlook important differences between nuclear energy programs and nuclear weapons programs and between nuclear weapons programs and actual nuclear weapons.
+The study noted that although individual facts about WMD were usually reported accurately, the press represented nuclear, biological, radiological and chemical weapons as a single blurry hazard -- a pattern of imprecision abetted by the White House's obfuscations.
+The media tended to overlook important differences between nuclear-energy and nuclear-weapons programs and between nuclear weapons programs and actual nuclear weapons.
 In the rush to coverage, the substantial qualitative and quantitative differences between chemical and biological agents were also conflated.
-Most critically, the media's failure to recognize these and other distinctions distorted reporting on the cost-benefit calculations to manage those risks-should North Korea's nuclear weapons or Russia's "loose nukes" - poorly guarded Russian nuclear stockpile - have been a higher WMD priority than ousting Saddam Hussein, for example?
+Most critically, the media's failure to recognize these and other distinctions distorted reporting on the cost-benefit calculations to manage those risks, should North Korea's nuclear weapons or Russia's "loose nukes" -- poorly guarded Russian nuclear stockpile -- have been a higher WMD priority than ousting Saddam Hussein, for example?

 The study found that journalism's tendency to prioritize breaking-news stories and its "inverted pyramid" style of storytelling gave greater weight to the administration's point of view on WMD issues at the expense of alternative perspectives and interpretations.
-Poor coverage of WMD resulted less from outright political bias on the part of journalists, editors, and producers than from the journalistic convention of always leading stories with the most "recent" and most "important" information as enunciated by the most "important" players.
-The tendency to blindly follow this convention ensured that the administration's perspective and voice on issues of national security and intelligence would lead the news-as long as the White House came out with a new message for each news cycle (a tendency reinforced by the lack of a strong political opposition in the fall and spring of 2002/2003).
+Poor coverage of WMD resulted less from outright political bias on the part of journalists, editors and producers than from the journalistic convention of always leading stories with the most "recent" and most "important" information as enunciated by the most "important" players.
+The tendency to blindly follow this convention ensured that the administration's perspective and voice on issues of national security and intelligence would lead the news as long as the White House came out with a new message for each news cycle, a tendency reinforced by the lack of a strong political opposition in fall 2002 and spring 2003.

-Despite the apparent failures in reportage, not all journalists covered the WMD arc of stories poorly.
-Reporters Barton Gellman, Walter Pincus, and Dana Milbank of the Washington Post, Bob Drogin of the Los Angeles Times, David Sanger and William Broad of the New York Times, Warren Strobel, Jonathan Landay and John Walcott of Knight Ridder, and Dafna Linzer of the Associated Press were prominent exceptions to the general pattern of WMD reportage.
+Despite the apparent failures in reportage, not all journalists provided poor coverage of the WMD arc.
+Reporters Barton Gellman, Walter Pincus and Dana Milbank of the Washington Post; Bob Drogin of the Los Angeles Times; David Sanger and William Broad of the New York Times; Warren Strobel, Jonathan Landay and John Walcott of Knight Ridder; and Dafna Linzer of the Associated Press were prominent exceptions to the general pattern of WMD reportage.
 These reporters demonstrated a consistently high level of analysis and skepticism in their coverage of WMD events and issues.
 They avoided solely verbatim reportage of White House statements.
 In their coverage, divergent voices and multiple policy options featured prominently.
-In the admittedly difficult WMD beat, they neither softened their coverage of intelligence and nor reported without qualifying the contentions of anonymous sources, including Iraqi exiles and defectors.
+On the admittedly difficult WMD beat, they neither softened their coverage of intelligence and nor reported without qualifying the contentions of anonymous sources, including Iraqi exiles and defectors.
 These reporters identified the limitations and probable skew of stories when the main sources were anonymous.
-They explained the inherent uncertainties of intelligence gathering and distinguished between intelligence collection and intelligence analysis.
+They explained the inherent uncertainties of intelligence gathering and distinguished between intelligence collection and analysis.
 They understood that evaluating a country's WMD status with incomplete data was not merely an intelligence problem, but a political issue.
 They were careful of the content and the structure of their stories.